GavinMK/GECKZ-AMELA/README.md

 This repository contains all AMELA files for team GECKZ

-Webiste is located at http://amela.me
+Website is located at http://amela.me